 4.6.1 Do all fire safety signs meet the requirements of the Health and Safety (Safety Signs and Signals) Regulations 1996?
 Yes.
-Would recommend replacing the old signage to British Standard (like the new signage in block 4) as you renovate the building.
 4.6.2 Are there sufficient signs to indicate the fire escape routes?
-No. Replace signage on first floor fire exit door in block 3.
+Yes.
 4.6.3 Are self-closing fire resisting doors fitted with "Fire Door-Keep Shut" notices on both sides of the doors?
 Yes.
 4.6.4 Are doors to fire resisting cupboards fitted with notices stating, "Keep Locked Shut"?
 Yes.
 4.6.5 Are doors fitted with magnetic holders provided with notices stating, "Automatic Door-Keep Clear"?
 Yes.
 4.6.6 Are all panic bolts fitted with "Push Bar to Open" notices?
 Yes.
 4.6.7 Where there is the risk of obstruction are signs stating, "Fire Exit-Keep Clear" mounted on the outside of exit doors?
 Yes.
-Access and egress are kept free of obstructions throughout the site.
-4.6.8 Are there notices that display the action to be taken in case of fire?
+Housekeeping standards are well maintained throughout the site to ensure obstructions do nexist.
+Caretaker monthly checks review this also 4.6.8 Are there notices that display the action to be taken in case of fire?
 Yes.
 Completed and detailed Fire Action notices are displayed by Fire Call Points.

 4.6.9 Is there a notice indicating the location of the assembly point?
 Yes.
+Fire Action Notices signs with the indication of the Assembly Point.
 4.6.10 Are there any other matters that give cause for concern?
 No.